Florida man parks Smart car in kitchen so it won’t blow away

-In a Facebook post , Jessica Eldridge said her husband Patrick Eldridge was “afraid his car might blow away” so he parked it in their Jacksonville home’s kitchen.
-She wrote on Tuesday that their other car is parked in the garage.
+Jessica Eldridge said her car was already parked in the garage.
+To avoid cleaning their garage out, her husband proposed to park it in the house.

+“I said there was no way he could.
+He said he could,” Jessica said.
+“So he opened the double doors and had it in.
+I was amazed that it could fit.
+He had it in with no problems.”

-Dorian is skirting Florida’s coast, narrowly missing Jacksonville as it heads northward along the Georgia, South Carolina and North Carolina coastlines.
+Dorian was skirting Florida’s coast Wednesday, narrowly missing Jacksonville as it heads northward along the Georgia, South Carolina and North Carolina coastlines.

 The Category 2 storm has devastated the Bahamas, where rescue crews have only begun taking the full measure of the damage.